resolutionlife/terraform-provider-looker/README.md

 # Terraform Provider for Looker

-This terraform provider interacts with the Looker API to configure Looker resources.
+A terraform provider to provision Looker resources.

 ## Documentation

 Documentation for each resource and data source supported can be found [here](https://registry.terraform.io/providers/resolutionlife/looker/latest/docs).

 ## Installation

 Terraform uses the Terraform Registry to download and install providers.
 To install this provider, copy and paste the following code into your Terraform configuration.
 Then, run terraform init.

 ```terraform
 terraform {